Who Will Replace Megyn Kelly On Fox News?

 During the 2016 Christmas break, both Sandra Smith and Shannon Bream have been sitting in for Megyn Kelly, so they are both viable candidates to anchor the successor program to The Kelly File.

 Tucker Carlson has been scoring big in the ratings at 7 p.m., so shifting him to 9 might be a possibility.
-It would seem unlikely that Sean Hannity would move back to 9 from the 10 p.m. slot (where he was bumped about three years ago to make room for The Kelly File).
+It would seem unlikely that Sean Hannity would move back to nine from the 10 p.m. slot (where he was bumped about three years ago to make room for The Kelly File).

 Other internal candidates to replace Megyn Kelly likely include Trish Reagan, Martha McCallum, Judge Jeanine Pirro, Maria Bartiromo, and Kimberly Guilfoyle, who was under consideration as Trump’s press secretary.
 Radio talk show host and frequent Fox contributor Laura Ingraham could be in the mix, as well as someone from the outside.